CocoaLumberjack/CocoaLumberjack/Documentation/CustomFormatters.md

 -  `message` - original log message
 -  `file` - full path to the file the log message came from
--  `filename` - name of the file the log message came from (without extension)
+-  `fileName` - name of the file the log message came from (without extension)
 -  `function` - method the log message came from
 -  `line` - line number in file where the log message came from
 -  `timestamp` - when the log message was executed